darrenburns/posting/README.md

 | *color7     | surface/panel color |

 If these conditions are met, themes called `xresources-dark` and `xresources-light` will be available for use.

+## Importing OpenAPI Specifications

+Note: this feature is highly experimental.

+Posting can convert OpenAPI 3.x specs into collections.

+To import an OpenAPI Specification, use the `posting import path/to/openapi.yaml` command.

+You can optionally supply an output directory.

+If no output directory is supplied, the default collection directory will be used.

+Posting will attempt to build a file structure in the collection that aligns with the URL structure of the imported API.